situmtech/situm-android-getting-started/README.md

 ## <a name="drawposition"><a/> Show the current position in Google Maps
 This functionality will allow you to represent the current position of your device using Google Maps.
 Instead, you can also use another GIS provider, such as OpenStreetMaps, Carto, ESRI, Mapbox, etc.

-First of all, you will need to perform all the steps required to start receiving location updates, as shown in the section [Indoor-outdoor positioning](#indoor-outdoor-positioning)
+First of all, you will need to perform all the steps required to start receiving location updates, as shown in the section [Indoor-outdoor positioning](#indoor-outdoor-positioning).

 *Its mandatory to config [Optional step 5: location and runtime permissions](#locationpermissions).